IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 2. Pass the blockchain network JSON to obj.network() as an array of objects
 3. Pass chaincode parameters to obc.load()
 	###Option Fields: - obc.load(options, cb)
-	- zip_url = [string] http/https of a DIRECT link to download zip (to do, change from zip download to git clone).
-Note redirects will not work
+	- zip_url = [string] http/https of a link to download zip (to do, change from zip download to git clone)
 	- git_dir = [string] name/path to folder that contains the chaincode you want to deploy (path relative to unzipped root)
 	- git_url = [string] git https clone URL. should contain the desired chaincode
 	- deployed_name = [string] [optional] this is the hashed name of a deployed chaincode.  if you want to run with chaincode that is already deployed set it now, else it will be set when you deploy with the sdk